 Armie Hammer is everything Oliver is supposed to be: classic movie star beautiful, seemingly invincible and oblivious, ultimately tender and vulnerable… just, y’know, perfect.
 But Timothée Chalamet‘s Elio, his slender, “curved” body, his incredible face, tell the stories of a boy yet to tell the stories of a man, but just on the verge.
 What kind of a man will he become?
 I hope he’ll always remain that feeling, that vulnerable, as I’m sure we all wish we could; but of course he won’t, as we all discover we can’t.
 And that, interrogative me, is the “point”.

 I’m now curious to read the book – particularly for the passages, images and themes the film apparently shies away from.
 E. Alex Jung argues that the “general squeamishness the film has towards the wilder, grosser parts of the book” means that ideas, such as the “desire to blur boundaries between the self and other”, are perhaps more subdued in, or simply absent from, the film adaptation.

-Nerdwriter’s wonderful video essay on the cinematic works and niches that have informed Call Me By Your Name is a wonderful look at the lovely lineage of a beautiful film.
+Nerdwriter‘s look at the cinematic works and niches that have informed Call Me By Your Name is a wonderful look at the lovely lineage of a beautiful film: